 The Speaker Recorder App, that allows to record a lecture using one or two Azure Kinect devices, and Background Matting, the backend that removes the background with great quality using a sophisticated AI model and the information of the Azure Kinect sensors.

 The Speaker Recorder application captures the color, depth information of one or two Azure Kinect cameras (you can use two cameras to record two angles of the same lecture).
 The speaker can additionally use a presenter to move through PowerPoint slides and a wireless microphone, which are recorded as well as a video.
 When finished, the videos are uploaded to Azure, ready to be processed.

 At Azure, the Background Matting service uses the depth information to generate an imprecise segmentation of the speaker.
 Then the backend separates the background from the speaker, with high precision, generating a transparent video.

-The Background Matting is based on a brand-new technique from the University of Washington.
+The Virtual Stage Background Matting is based on a brand-new technique from the University of Washington.
 Due to the lack of labeled training data portraying standing humans, original AI was trained with 512×512 square images/videos until the hip or knee-length, resulting in poor quality when matting full HD standing human videos.

 In order to get high quality foreground in zones like hair, hands, or feet we have made two major contributions to the original method.
 First, we have replaced the original segmentation step by the AI models of the Azure Body Tracking SDK, getting a segmentation that is more tolerant of color similarities and ambiguous zones of the image.